jukent/geocat-hugo/CONTRIBUTING.md

 #### Adding services

-Services provided by VAST can be listed in the `data/services.yml` data file, which is used to automatically create the **SERVICES** section on the website home page.
+Services provided by GeoCAT can be listed in the `data/services.yml` data file, which is used to automatically create the **SERVICES** section on the website home page.

-Separately, you can add a larger writeup about services provided by VAST in the `content/_index.md` file's `Content` section.
+Separately, you can add a larger writeup about services provided by GeoCAT in the `content/_index.md` file's `Content` section.

-#### Adding metrics

-VAST metrics are displayed in the **METRICS** section of the website home page (near the bottom).
-These metrics can be updates by modifying (or adding to) the `data/metrics.yml` data file.

 ### Adding or Modifying Site Pages